-The EU Medical Device Regulation (MDR) is forcing many MedTech companies to revise their clinical strategy.
+The European Medical Device Regulation (EU MDR) is forcing many MedTech companies to redesign their clinical strategy including their PMCF plan.
 With new requirements on clinical evaluation, Notified Bodies can now request access to clinical data.
 This means that companies who want to market their medical devices in the EU must have all data that are used to support clinical claims available in-house.
 After a device is placed on the market, manufacturers will have to continuously, and proactively, gather data on the device’s safety and clinical performance, which is laid out in a PMCF plan.
 Failing to do so, can result in a loss of CE-mark certification.

-The topic of PMCF in the MDR is of special interest because it introduces new requirements for post-market clinical data collection.
-But the loose definition of a PMCF Study (in the legislative text) has raised many questions, and clinical teams find themselves questioning whether it is necessary to initiate a clinical investigation, an observational study, or a survey to comply with the requirements for a PMCF.
+The topic of PMCF in the EU MDR is of special interest because it introduces new requirements for post-market clinical data collection.
+But the loose definition of a PMCF Study (in the legislative text) has raised many questions, and clinical teams find themselves questioning whether it is necessary to initiate a clinical investigation, an observational study, or a survey to comply with the requirements for a PMCF study design.

-PMCF survey can be a less expensive alternative to a clinical investigation, but a survey also has its limitations.
-If your team has decided on conducting a survey to gather data for PMCF, there are four things you need to keep in mind to ensure that your data will pass the scrutiny of notified bodies.
+A PMCF survey can be a less expensive alternative to a clinical investigation, but a PMCF survey also has its limitations.
+If your team has decided on conducting a PMCF survey, there are four things you need to keep in mind when creating the PMCF survey design, to ensure that your data will pass the scrutiny of notified bodies.

 To calculate the appropriate sample size for your PMCF survey, you need to have knowledge of the expected results.
 This is used to determine how the study should be conducted, what data should be collected, and how its results should be analyzed (and statistically tested).

 For most clinical teams, this should come naturally, because medical devices have been designed to serve a specific purpose, i.e. they have a clear intention of use and clinical claims.
-As such, a manufacturer should have an idea of how its device will contribute to a clinical pathway, thus, have a hypothesis on how the device could affect the survey results
+As such, a medical device manufacturer should have an idea of how the device will contribute to a clinical pathway, thus, have a hypothesis on how the device could affect the PMCF survey results.

-Download the Medical Device Sample Size cookbook and learn the process behind sample size calculation.
+Download the Medical Device Sample Size cookbook and learn the process behind medical device sample size calculation.

 This means that if you use survey software that does not comply with ISO14155, you risk not being able to use the PMCF survey data in your clinical evaluation report.
 Which then can potentially lead to a loss of CE mark.